warmfilly/arch-post-install/README.md

 # arch-install

-Instructions:
+This is a collection of scripts to help automate the installation and configuration of the tools and applications I like to use.

+## Instructions
-Execute the shell scripts in the following order:
+Execute the shell scripts in order.
+Follow any instructions given in each script.
-1. yay
-1. graphics
-1. pacman
-1. aur-packages